Sign up for our monthly email newsletter, Octopress, to keep up with everything going on at PTMSC!

 Fall Bird Migration Cruises

 Protection Island National Wildlife Refuge is home to breeding, nesting, and flyway populations of marine bird species at different times of the year.
 The island contains one of the few nesting colonies of tufted puffins in the Puget Sound area.
 About 1,000 harbor seals use the island as a pupping and rest area, and elephant seals often haul out to molt there during the summer.
 We have been leading seasonal wildlife cruises to view the changing community of birds and mammals using the sanctuary since 1994.
-Our cruises are hosted by seasoned naturalist Roger Risley, who provides excellent commentary on the natural history of the island and the wildlife sighted.
-Join us on one of the cruises below!
+Our cruises are hosted by seasoned naturalists and volunteer hosts, who provide excellent commentary on the natural history of the island and the wildlife sighted.
+We look forward to seeing you on a cruise!

 To learn how Protection Island came to be designated a National Wildlife Refuge through the work of two local women, read The Protection Island Story.